Even if your business is 100% online, having great real estate business cards can only help your personal brand.

 A virtual brokerage with great real estate business cards?
-It may sound like the start to a bad real estate joke, but New York City based Real went with slick and modern looking vertical cards that show off their logo and not much else.
+It may sound like the start to a bad real estate joke, but New York City based Real Broker, LLC went with slick and modern looking vertical cards that show off its logo and not much else.

 The vertical layout is ideal for an almost super tall skyscraper coming in at 64 floors, and the marble and embossed logo on the front gives a sublet nod to just what we’re talking about here.
 Tribeca luxury.

 And that’s something that can be kind of tricky actually.
 After all, glittering glass skyscrapers are a little more Battery Park City than Tribeca.
 That might mean a danger of losing Tribeca street cred by going with something tacky and modern.
 The marble makes sure that’s not even on the table.

 OK, let’s bring things back down to earth for a minute and talk about another killer example of great real estate business cards from 1000watt.